East Langton

 Historically, the parish land was largely used for animal grazing.
 East Langton parish church was built in the year 1615 but was later restored in 1866 in order to increase its seating capacity of 287.
 The place was an ancient township in Leicester county and became a modern Civil Parish in December, 1866, when it was split off from Church Langton.
 On 25 March 1885, this parish was reduced in size when the "Vendy's Lodge" area was transferred to Thorpe Langton Civil Parish.
 On 25 March 1885, this parish gained in size when portions of Thorpe Langton Civil Parish and West Langton Civil Parish were transferred to it.

 In 1925 this parish was further increased in size, when it gained about 63 acres of land when the Civil Parish borders in the area were "adjusted".

 Most of the houses in the village appear to have been built or rebuilt in brick during the 19th and early 20th centuries but a few older buildings survive.
-The Bell Inn, now acting as a bed and breakfast, is an ironstone building of three bays, the north bay of which has been rebuilt in brick; the older part dates from the late 17th century.
+The Bell Inn, is an ironstone building of three bays, the north bay of which has been rebuilt in brick; the older part dates from the late 17th century.
 Its northern end was formerly the village smithy, now mainly used for work on agricultural machinery.
 On the opposite side of the road a re-roofed cottage with a symmetrical front and a pedimented door case is dated 1724 with initials JBC.
 A council housing estate was built on the east side of the road, after the Second World War which housed 50 people when completed.
 East Langton now contains a total of 103 houses.